 On November 1st 2021, a new Chinese law, aptly named PIPL, or Personal Information Protection Law, took effect.
-PIPL is a major piece of legislation that aims at protecting personal information in China, it establishes a framework for handling personal information in one of the largest markets in the world.
+PIPL is a major piece of legislation that aims at protecting personal information in China, together with Cyber Security Laws (CSL) and Data Security Laws (DSL), it establishes a framework for handling personal information in one of the largest markets in the world.

 PIPL, in some ways, is similar to the European GDPR, a law that is by now familiar to most online entrepreneurs.
 However, there are some important differences between the two regulations.

-In this article we will look at basic terms and concepts, introduced by the law; dive into key provisions; make comparison to the GDPR.
+TMO Group invited Hansheng Law Offices to collaborate on this article, which would serve you as a guide into this new legislation.
+We will look at basic terms and concepts, introduced by the law; dive into key provisions; make comparison to the GDPR.
 Finally, we will provide a checklist of actionable items, aimed at maximizing your compliance with the new legislature.

 eCommerce is the primary interest for us here at TMO.
-While looking at the provisions of PIPL, we will specifically pay attention to specific points in the new Chinese privacy law that we think would have the biggest impact on eCommerce enterprises, together with our suggestions of how to handle those.
+While looking at the provisions of PIPL, we will specifically pay attention to specific points in PIPL that we think would have the biggest impact on eCommerce enterprises, together with our suggestions of how to handle those.

 Background of PIPL